Please note the name change commencing April 2019:

-The PFM Index barometer provides a scale to measure performance.
+The CMFB Barometer of Progress provides a scale to measure performance.
 In 2018, the proportion of companies in each performance banding improved again, slightly.
 The biggest move was between “developing” and “establishing” indicating continued movement along the scale.

-In 2018, we’ve seen an overall increase across all Sections of the Index.
-Corporate Strategy is still ahead of the rest of the Index, while Consumer Engagement remains the biggest opportunity for improvement.
+In 2018, we saw an overall increase across all Sections of the CFMB.
+The Corporate Strategy Section is still ahead of the rest, while Consumer Engagement remains the biggest opportunity for improvement.

 The Index average moved up 3 points, from 53 out of 100 in 2017, to 56 in 2018.
 Since 2016, the Index average improved by 14.2%.
 See Sector Feedback Report for breakdown by sub-sector.

 A special thank you and CONGRATULATIONS to all this year’s 111 Benchmarkers.
 Your willingness to join us on this journey, publicly disclose your company’s participation, and commitment to improving makes you sector leaders.
 Your confidential feedback reports are available now from the CFMB Portal.
 Those who didn’t participate in 2018 can access a sample Company Feedback Report here.
 The complete Sector and Sub-sector Feedback Report is available here.

 To be part of the CFMB helps Veja’s team to understand and recognize all the work Veja has been doing by adopting 100% organic cotton in its products and by having built its own supply chain for this crucial material used in the industry.
 The program also assists the team to comprehend what has been done in relation to other materials and to encourage Veja’s team to reach a more sustainable supply chain in the next coming years.